Taskmaster The Podcast *Best of Series 18*

 And that's it.

 That was exactly what I thought of when you were saying that because your prize tasks, I'd say half of them have been the best prize tasks I've ever seen.
+I'm talking about the coffin in particular.

 The letter opener was just a genius stroke way to kick off the series.

-I'll give you everything,
+Oh, Ned said, I'll give you everything,

 or I will give you nothing.

-Either go hard or go home.
+Either go

 Task two, this is of course a location task.
+Take a bite out of Alex's carrot.

 Alex will ring his bell every 10 seconds.
+You must laugh constantly throughout.

 You must both walk only at a gentle pace.

+Fastest wins.
 Your time starts now.

 Was that exciting for you to have the run of Thorpe Park?

-Well, it would have been if we'd been allowed to to just joyride all the roller coasters, but they were pretty insistent that that would have contravened all manner of health and safety protocols.
+Well, it would have been if we'd been allowed to just joyride all the roller coasters, but they were pretty insistent that that would have contravened all manner of health and safety protocols.

 But they're quite atmospheric places, deserted theme parks.
+Yeah.

-And as yeah, and they sort of crop up in horror films, don't they, as spooky places.
+And as yeah, and they sort of crop up in horror films, don't they, as spooky places?

 But it was, yeah, it was quite atmospheric.
+It was quite cold

 The sort of deserted theme park vibe was

+quite striking, I think.
 But that specific task was in, I can't remember

+what the building was normally used for.
 Well, there was just some, maybe that's all it was anyway,

 a mace, but it was